biwhite/docker-ibrew/README.md

   * License file will be in /opt/ibrew/.ibrew
   * Logs will be in /opt/ibrew/logs/
   * Machines should each have their own file, /opt/ibrew/x.x.x.x.conf
+  * You will now have an iBrew web UI running on http://localhost:2080/

 You can view the iBrew app announcing itself using the ```avahi-browse -a``` command on the host, or other machines on your network.